navidrome/navidrome/README.md

 - Very low resource usage: Ex: with a library of 300GB (~29000 songs), it uses less than 50MB of RAM
 - Multi-platform, runs on macOS, Linux and Windows.
 Docker images are also provided
 - Automatically monitors your library for changes, importing new files and reloading new metadata
-- Responsive Web interface to manage users and browse your library
+- Modern and responsive Web interface based on Material UI, to manage users and browse your library
 - Compatible with the huge selection of clients for [Subsonic](http://www.subsonic.org), [Airsonic](https://airsonic.github.io/) and [Madsonic](https://www.madsonic.org/).
    See the [complete list of available mobile and web apps](https://airsonic.github.io/docs/apps/)

+This is _alpha quality_ software.
+Expect some changes in the feature set and the way it works

-## Upcoming features
+## Road map

 This project is being actively worked on.
 Expect a more polished experience and new features/releases on a frequent basis.
 Some upcoming features planned: